lucasondel/SpeechFeatures.jl/README.md

 # SpeechFeatures

-SpeechFeatures is a Julia package for extracting speech features for speech technologies.
+SpeechFeatures is a Julia package for extracting acoustic features for speech technologies.

 | **Documentation**  | **Test Status**   |